Disney’s Hollywood Studios Christmas Events

 Once Old Saint Nick returns back to the North Pole, Santa Goofy will step in from December 25 – 31.

 At Disney’s Hollywood Studios during the holiday season, “Tinsel Town” takes on a completely different kind of meaning at this theme park that celebrates the magic of movies and television.
 A giant Christmas tree towers over the main entrance, holiday displays capture the imagination, and colorful garlands and lights sparkle.
-In addition, enhanced holiday decor will be found this year around Echo Lake.
-Colorful garlands and a giant Christmas tree centered on the water will make Echo Lake the merriest of places this holiday season.
-Even the famous Dinosaur, Gertie, will be dressed for the occasion with a dino-Santa hat for the Disney’s Hollywood Studios Christmas season.
+In addition, enhanced holiday decor can be found around Echo Lake.
+Colorful garlands and a giant Christmas tree centered on the water make Echo Lake the merriest of places this holiday season.
+Even the famous Dinosaur, Gertie, is dressed for the occasion with a dino-Santa hat for the Disney’s Hollywood Studios Christmas season.

 Minnie’s Holiday Dine at Hollywood & Vine

 Taking place most dates from November 9, 2018 – January 6, 2019 will be Minnie’s Holiday Dine at Hollywood & Vine.
 The meal will be the place to celebrate the holiday season as Minnie Mouse hosts a festive dinner with her friends Mickey Mouse, Donald Duck, Daisy Duck and special guest Santa Goofy.
 Holiday themed décor, food, music and activities create the perfect place to deck the halls with friends and family.
 The cost of the meal is $52 for adults ages 10 and up and $31 for children ages 3-9.

 If you’ll be visiting Disney’s Hollywood Studios during the very busy week between Christmas and New Years, it’s a great time to take in some of the less popular attractions like Indiana Jones, and Muppet*Vision 3D where crowds will be more manageable.